 We strive for our Board of Directors to reflect our client population in terms of diversity.
-Each year the Board make-up is analyzed, and potential members are identified based on needs.
+Each year the Board make-up is analyzed, and potential members are identified based on what is needed.
 The Nominating Committee interviews potential members, and a slate of members is presented for a vote at our Annual Meeting.
-We seek board members from every town we serve, from various professional disciplines, and from diverse backgrounds.
+We seek board members from every town we serve, from various professional disciplines, and from diverse racial, ethnic, and socioeconomic backgrounds.